cortex-js/cortexjs.io/docs/about.md

 <div className="max-w-4xl mt-lg">

-In 1984 I built WinMath for the Mac, one of the first graphing calculator for modern computers.
+In 1984, I built WinMath for the Mac, one of the first graphing calculators for modern computers.

-A few years later I had the privilege of bringing the Mac UI to life at Apple, then I helped build tools for creative professionals and move the web platform forward at Adobe.
+A few years later, I had the privilege of helping bring the Mac user interface to life at Apple.
+Later, at Adobe, I helped build tools for creative professionals and move the web platform forward.

-Now I'm returning where it all began:
+Today, through [Farfield Studio⁠￼](https://farfield.studio), I’m returning to where it all began: building better tools for scientific computing.

-I'm building tools for scientific computing, including [mathfield](/mathfield), a web component to edit beautifully typeset math equations and the [Compute Engine](/compute-engine/) to perform symbolic computing and numeric evaluations in JavaScript environments.
+That includes [mathfield](/mathfield), a web component for editing beautifully typeset math equations, and the [Compute Engine](/compute-engine/), a JavaScript library for symbolic computing and numeric evaluation.

-These tools are available under an Open Source license.
+Both projects are available under an open source license.

-I can’t wait to see what you do with them.
-Enjoy!
+I can’t wait to see what you build with them.

 <ul className="signature">
   <li>